localstack/docs/content/en/user-guide/aws/transcribe/index.md

 ### Supported Languages

-The following langauges and dialects are supported:
+The following languages and dialects are supported:

 | Language         | Language Code |
 | ---------------- | ------------- |